pyeventsourcing/esdbclient/README.md

 ### Subscribe all events

-The`subscribe_all_events()` method can be used to start a "catch-up" subscription that can return all events in the database.
+The`subscribe_all_events()` method can be used to start a "catch-up" subscription that can return events from all streams in the database.

 This method can be used by a downstream component to process recorded events with exactly-once semantics.

-This method takes an optional `commit_position` argument, which can be used to specify a commit position from which to subscribe for recorded events.
+This method takes an optional `commit_position` argument, which can be used to specify a commit position from which to subscribe.
 The default value is `None`, which means the subscription will operate from the first recorded event in the database.
 If a commit position is given, it must match an actually existing commit position in the database.
-The events that are obtained will not include the event recorded at that commit position.
+The recoded events that are obtained will not include the event recorded at that commit position.

 This method also takes four other optional arguments, `filter_exclude`, `filter_include`, `filter_by_stream_name`, and `timeout`.